 2. The Personal Education Plan (PEP) for Children in Care

 The Personal Education Plan (PEP) allows the social worker, residential staff/carer and Designated Teacher at the child's school or, where the child has no school place, the education service, in conjunction with the child, to set out what needs to happen to meet the educational needs of the child.

-All Children in Care of compulsory school age must have a PEP, whether or not currently in education.
+All Children in Care must have a Care Plan, of which the PEP is an integral part.
+The PEP (pre-school age to 18) should be initiated as part of the Care Plan.
 It provides essential information to ensure that appropriate support is in place to enable the child to achieve the targets set.
 It is also a record of the child's leisure interests and educational achievement.